Do men get cellulite?

 This entire website is dedicated to cellulite removal and skin tightening and contains plenty of tips on how to strengthen the "subdermal interface” for a smoother, firmer looking skin.

-As stated above, treatment-wise, the only treatment that boosts both collagen in the deep skin layers and releases fat from fat cells is high-power, deep-acting radio frequency, the strongest such technology available today.
+As stated above, treatment-wise, the only treatment that simultaneously boosts both collagen in the deep skin layers and releases fat from fat cells is high-power, deep-acting radio frequency, the strongest such technology available today.

 Deep tissue RF is ideally combined with high power ultrasound (which acts mainly on the fat component of cellulite and not so much on collagen).